14 Best Things To Do in Sintra, Portugal

 There are different tour options to choose from.
 Some focus only on the palaces at Sintra, and others combine the trip with more stops like Cascais and the Cabo da Roca coast.

 Below, I’ve highlighted some well-rated tours that you can consider booking for your visit to Sintra.
-The first three are group tours, and the fourth is a private tour.

 1. Lisbon: Pena Palace, Sintra, Cabo da Roca, & Cascais Daytrip